-EHS managers of lower-risk facilities know that providing a safe, healthy and comfortable work environment is key to employee productivity and engagement.
-As a result, many EHS programs include an ergonomic component to mitigate safety risks while enhancing employee well-being.
-Unfortunately, as companies expand operations to new locations, hire new staff, and more to more flexible workspaces, ergonomics can get lost in translation.
+EHS managers of lower-risk facilities know that providing a safe, healthy, and comfortable work environment is key to employee productivity and engagement.
+As a result, many EHS programs include an ergonomic component, beginning with conducting an ergonomic assessment.

 Ergonomic assessments are an objective study of how employees work.
 The assessments help identify the ergonomic risks such as repetitive tasks that can cause strains, improper work area setup, and improper use of tools, which can result in the development of work-related musculoskeletal disorders (MSDs).